mjirik/teigen/user_manual.md

 # Outputs

+## Files

+There are several files stored into output directory groupped in fallowing groupes:
+* Image data - based on file extension the image data slices can be stored into the DICOM, JPG, PNG, TIFF and many other formats if image stack file format string ("{:06d}") is used.
+One file 3D image can be created with DICOM and TIFF file format if no image stack file format string is used.
+* Structured object data - are stored in `.yaml` file.
+Contain information about every piece of tube object in the image.
+* Table data - are stored in `.csv` and `.xml` files and contain input data, output measurement and overal tube object statistic.

+## Features and measurement

 Output measurement on screen or in `.yaml` or `.csv` file:
 * length [mm]: analytically computed total length of actually generated cylinders (i.e., the distance between the endpoints of the cylinder axis) within the ROI